Maryland Divorce Attorneys Fight For Fair Property Division

 When spouses divorce, they are free to reach an agreement about how they will divide their property.
 If they cannot agree, the division of property is governed by the Family Law Article, which states that all marital property is subject to equitable, or fair, distribution.

 When the court makes an equitable distribution, it first decides which property is marital property and which is nonmarital property.
 Only the marital property is subject to equitable distribution.
 Then, the court determines the value of the marital property.
 Finally, the court decides the share of the marital property that should go to each divorcing spouse.
-At Haspel & McLeod, P.C., we help you negotiate a fair division of your marital property.
-And if an out-of-court agreement can’t be reached, our divorce attorneys represent your interests in court.
+At Haspel & McLeod, P.C., our lawyers will help you negotiate a fair division of your marital property.
+And if an out-of-court agreement can’t be reached, they will represent your interests in court.

 When the court determines the share of the marital property that should go to each spouse, it weighs factors including these:

 The court cannot transfer ownership of property titled to one spouse to the other spouse.
-So the court will grant a monetary award to one spouse to offset any inequity in the division of nonmonetary assets.
-Since 2002, the Frederick family law attorneys at Haspel & McLeod, P.C. have protected our clients’ share of the marital property.
+So, the court will grant a monetary award to one spouse to offset any inequity in the division of nonmonetary assets.
+Since 2002, our Frederick family law attorneys at Haspel & McLeod, P.C., have protected our clients’ share of the marital property.

 Debts, like assets, can be marital or nonmarital, based on whether the liability was incurred before or during the marriage and if it is associated with a marital asset.
-A spouse is not liable for contracts made by the other spouse solely in his or her name or for any debts the other spouse acquired before the marriage.
+A spouse is not liable for contracts made by the other spouse solely in their name or for any debts the other spouse acquired before the marriage.
 A spouse also is not responsible for the other spouse’s business debts or for any court judgments that were entered solely against the other spouse.
 Your nonmarital property cannot be used to satisfy your spouse’s nonmarital debts.
-At Haspel & McLeod, P.C., we help you protect the assets that are rightfully yours.
+At Haspel & McLeod, P.C., our team will help you protect the assets that are rightfully yours.

 Yes.
 For example, let’s say you bought a house before the marriage.
 But during the marriage, you paid the mortgage with money that both you and your spouse earned.
 The house, then, is part marital and part nonmarital.
 If, however, you retitled the house after the marriage in both of your names, it is marital property – unless you have a valid prenuptial or postnuptial agreement that specifically excludes the house from the marital estate.